darkfire000/gsc-rust/README.md

 Docker should begin reporting the status of the container into your terminal as it is built.
 It will take about a minute or three to build the container, depending on your CPU & network speed.

 Once Docker is finished building the container, it will automatically run and attach itself to it.
-If you don't want to keep a terminal window open for the server, you can run Docker with the -d parameter:
+If you don't want to keep a terminal window open for the server, you can run Docker-Compose with the -d parameter:

 ``docker-compose up -d``